 Tried and tested in the US, Dayhab is not only affordable, its success rates are as high, if not higher than residential .
-Our flexible programme fits around daily life; we’re open early mornings, during the day, late evenings and weekends.
+Our flexible programme fits around daily life; we’re open early mornings, during the day and late evenings.
 Treatment programmes are also available online in the day and evenings so recovery can run alongside work, study or family commitments.

 Our programme draws on the National Institute of Clinical Excellence guidelines and makes use of other evidence-based practises such as the Substance Abuse and Mental Health Services Administration, the American Society of Addiction Medicine and the Commission on Accreditation of Rehabilitation Facilities.

 The 12-step approach is a part of our programme and, in following this model, all clients will be expected to attend meetings outside of the programme.
 Some clients and professionals may have a preconceived idea of this approach and some of the terminology used.
 But, by reducing these common misconceptions, we give our client group a solid base on which to build a sustainable, abstinent life.
 Many of our therapists are in 12-step recovery and act as guides and give inspiration to our clients.

 At Help Me Stop, our therapeutic philosophy would be best described as integrative.
 As well as providing clients with one-to-one work and a family programme, we place them in several different types of group.

 We're able to take up to 30 clients at each Help Me Stop centre, so immediate admission can almost always be guaranteed.
 All clients are tested for drugs and alcohol on their first day and then randomly each week throughout the programme including the aftercare stage.